Jeff Probyn: Let’s suspend relegation during World Cup years

 Preparation for the increase of interest that RWC always generates could be made by the clubs, who could also rest players and, in so doing, possibly reduce the overall number of injuries and even guard against burn-out.

-International rugby was the highlight of the year with the sport's premier competition being staged by its No.1 brand nation – New Zealand who managed (against all expectations) to produce a profit for the IRB.We had a World Cup that had everything, from the pathos of a lost struggling under the weight of expectation, while suffering a barrage of vilification from the Press, to an expectant New Zealand nation's team at last managing to live up to their reputation as best in the world – even if they did need a little refereeing help to subdue a French side that had reached the final despite, rather than because of, head coach Marc Lievremont.
+International rugby was the highlight of the year with the sport’s premier competition being staged by its No.1 brand nation – who managed (against all expectations) to produce a profit for the IRB.We had a World Cup that had everything, from the pathos of a lost England struggling under the weight of expectation, while suffering a barrage of vilification from the Press, to an expectant New Zealand nation’s team at last managing to live up to their reputation as best in the world – even if they did need a little refereeing help to subdue a French side that had reached the final despite, rather than because of, head coach Marc Lievremont.

-We English then had to endure a scandal that rocked the sport to its foundations and led to a number of other major incidents that revolved around a series of leaks from the board and the ineffective way in which the council policed its senior management, a situation that even drew criticism from the Government.
+We English then had to endure a scandal that rocked the sport to its foundations and led to a number of other major incidents that revolved around a series of leaks from the RFU board and the ineffective way in which the council policed its senior management, a situation that even drew criticism from the Government.

 But by far the worst breach was the release of a report compiled by the PRA containing a number of anonymous player interviews that were given on the basis that they would only be available to the Union in order to improve the management of the England team.